 Wake Forest University School of Medicine

-Introduction: Current diabetes risk prediction models do not include individualized preventive intervention effects.
+Introduction: Few diabetes risk prediction models offer the option to predict individualized risk conditional on initiating different preventive interventions.

-Objective: Develop and validate an individualized diabetes risk prediction model with preventive intervention effects.
+Objective: Develop and externally validate an individualized diabetes risk prediction model with preventive intervention effects.

-Methods: Data from 2640 participants in the Diabetes Prevention Program (DPP) trial randomized to placebo, metformin, or intensive lifestyle intervention.
-Model development and validation was performed among 50/50 train/test splits using Cox proportional hazards regression to predict diabetes risk at 3 years with adjustment for sex, glycated hemoglobin, fasting glucose (FG), body mass index (BMI), triglycerides, intervention arm, and interactions between intervention and age, FG, and BMI.
-This process was repeated 100 times in the DPP and externally validated among 2104 Multi-Ethnic Study of Atherosclerosis (MESA) participants with prediabetes.
+Methods: The derivation cohort included participants in the Diabetes Prevention Program (DPP) trial randomized to placebo, metformin, or intensive lifestyle intervention (N=2640).
+A risk prediction model for incident diabetes was developed using Cox proportional hazards regression using clinically available predictors: sex, glycated hemoglobin, fasting glucose (FG), body mass index (BMI), triglycerides, and intervention.
+The model was individualized by including pairwise interactions between intervention and age, FG, and BMI.
+The discrimination, calibration, and net benefit of the model’s 3-year predictions for incident diabetes were internally validated within the DPP using 10-fold cross validation, and externally validated among participants with prediabetes in the Multi-Ethnic Study of Atherosclerosis (MESA; N=2104).

 Results: In DPP and MESA, mean (standard deviation) age was 51 years (11) and 64 (10) and 67% and 50% of participants were women, respectively.
-The mean C-statistic was 0.71 (95% confidence interval, CI: 0.68, 0.74) in DPP and 0.86 (95% CI: 0.83, 0.88) in MESA.
+The mean C-statistic was 0.71 (95% confidence interval [CI]: 0.68, 0.74) in DPP and 0.86 (95% CI: 0.83, 0.88) in MESA.
 The optimal intervention (lowest 3yr risk) was lifestyle for 86% and 97% of DPP and MESA participants, respectively, and metformin for the remaining.
 If assigned to lifestyle, 3-year risk was 10% for those where lifestyle was optimal and 21% when metformin was optimal.
 When metformin was optimal, it was associated with 44% lower T2D risk than placebo and 29% lower than lifestyle.

-Conclusion: These results support incorporation of preventive intervention effects in diabetes risk prediction modeling to improve individualized diabetes prevention.
+Conclusion: Individualized predictions that forecast risk of incident diabetes after initiating a preventive intervention may improve clinical decision-making and prevention.

 Introduction

 High variation in who will progress from prediabetes to develop type 2 diabetes mellitus poses challenges for clinical decisions related to preventive interventions.
 The Diabetes Prevention Program (DPP) trial was designed to assess prevention of diabetes from randomization to intensive lifestyle intervention (ILI) or metformin therapy, compared to placebo.1 Compared to placebo, diabetes risk was 58% lower for the ILI arm and 31% lower for the metformin arm over 3 years.2 Not everyone in each intervention arm benefitted equally; ILI was more effective for older adults and metformin was more effective with higher baseline glucose and body mass index.
-Diabetes risk prediction models developed in the DPP are restricted to include only one of the active intervention arms (metformin) or do not include intervention arm as a model risk predictor and do not enable for estimation of an individualized intervention effect and predicted risk.3,4 Other diabetes risk prediction models in US populations are based on observational study data and cannot quantify difference in diabetes risk across preventive interventions.5-11 There is a clinical need for simple pragmatic diabetes risk prediction models that are individualized and capable of predicting an individual’s risk after starting different preventive interventions.12,13 The objective of this study was to develop and validate a model for individualized diabetes risk prediction that incorporates expected benefits for multiple first-line diabetes prevention strategies.
+Diabetes risk prediction models developed in the DPP are restricted to include only one of the active intervention arms (metformin) or do not include intervention arm as a model risk predictor and do not enable for estimation of an individualized intervention effect and predicted risk.3,4 Other diabetes risk prediction models in US populations are based on observational study data and cannot quantify difference in diabetes risk across preventive interventions.5-11 Given high variability in benefit for standard interventions, there is a clinical need for diabetes risk prediction models capable of informing individuals how initiation of a preventive intervention may impact their individualized predicted risk of diabetes progression.12,13 The objective of this study was to develop and validate a model for individualized diabetes risk prediction that incorporates expected benefits for multiple first-line diabetes prevention strategies.

 Methods